Archaeological Illustrator, Outreach Officer/Careers Tutor

 Tel: 0116 252 5251

-Deborah graduated in Graphic Design/Illustration from Cardiff College of Art and Design, Wales in 1984, and worked for five years in the design/illustration profession prior to joining the University of Leicester in September 1990.
+After graduating in Graphic Design/Illustration from Cardiff College of Art and Design, Wales 1984, and working for five years in the design/illustration profession I joined the University of Leicester in September 1990.

-She is responsible for providing illustration support to academic staff for research publications and project work.
-Her work is published in numerous academic books, journals, papers and popular archaeology magazines.
-And her work has appeared on British and German television.
+I provide illustration support to academic staff for research publications and project work.
+Illustrations have been published in numerous academic books, journals, papers and popular archaeology magazines, and appeared on British and German television.

 AR3070 - Co-Cordinator